-By 2010, after thirteen long years of power, Labour wasn't ready for a real conversation about its time in office.
-The party was in mourning of having finally lost the power it had so desperately craved.
-But the real tragedy is that Labour had already resigned itself to defeat by mid-2008.
-Only a stirring performance from Peter Mandelson in the dying days of the 1997-2010 administration ever gave any sense of hope that it would win that historic fourth term.
-But now, five years on, after another crushing loss, Labour faces a pivotal choice from which it cannot duck.
-The party must move on from New Labour - but too many seem too ready to return to the Old Labour prophecy; to be an eternal opposition.
+Five years ago, in the midst of mourning losing the power it had so desperately craved, Labour wasn't ready for a real conversation about its time in office.
+Whilst a stirring performance from Peter Mandelson in the dying days of the administration gave a sense of hope it would win that historic fourth term, the real tragedy is that Labour had already resigned itself to defeat by mid 2008.
+After another crushing loss, one in which the Conservatives were gifted a majority, Labour faces a pivotal choice from which it cannot duck.
+It is now time to move on from new Labour - but too many seem ready to return to the old Labour prophecy; to be an eternal opposition.

 If people believed the tough times were being in government, they are wrong